 But as the 24-Hour Fell Record was pushed ever farther, a small number of people also chose to replicate ‘just’ the 42 fells of Bob Graham’s round.
 In 1971, Peter Walkington became the first person to achieve membership of the Bob Graham Club in this manner, with a time of 20 hours and 43 minutes, slashing Alan Heaton’s record by over an hour.
 In doing so, Walkington gained the niche honour of being the first person to hold the title for the Bob Graham Round but not the 24-Hour Fell Record.

 From this point, the histories of the two records diverged.
 The Bob Graham Round went on to become the UK’s most famous mountain endurance challenge, with over 2,000 successful completions.
 In contrast, the 24-Hour Fell Record has been advanced on only a handful more occasions and received relatively little attention.
-The fact that it is now so difficult to improve means it can attract the interest of only truly gifted athletes.
+The fact that it is now so difficult to improve means it is reserved for truly gifted athletes.
 Two such people are Kim Collison and Nicky Spinks, the current men’s and women’s Fell Record holders, respectively.
 In July 2020, Kim beat Mark Hartell’s long-standing 1997 record with the addition of Fleetwith Pike to the round.
 The fact that Collison stopped only twice in the 23 hours and 45 minutes to remove stones from his shoes demonstrates the knife-like margins involved.
-Can it be broken?
+Can it be further improved?
 Of course.
 But it will take someone very special indeed.

 The obvious question arises: why did Bob Graham’s round become immortalised over any other?
 There is no one simple explanation, but there are a number of contributing factors.

 The first of these was the untiring commitment of Fred Rogerson, master-builder from Windermere and inaugural Chairman of the Bob Graham Club.
 Rogerson established the Club in the same year that Walkington took Heaton’s Bob Graham Round record and Joss Naylor set a new 24-Hour Fell Record (which he would go on to improve in 1972 and 1975).
 Without Rogerson’s energies, the round would surely not have endured in the way it has.